timothyuan/sockets/README.md

 Enter port: 65432
 Enter command: ls > output.txt
 </pre>
-Note: The server will run on port 65432.
-All commands must be in the form command > file.txt, where file.txt is the name of the file saved on the server.
+Note: All commands must be in the form command > file.txt, where file.txt is the name of the file saved on the server.
 File saved on the client side is called client_output.txt.

 ## Running tests
 You can run the test the exact same way you run the server and client scripts.